DataFEWSion Graduate Traineeship Handbook

 - have not been funded in the past.

-A return on investment is requested from each recipient through at least one of the following:
+A “return on investment” is requested from each recipient through at least one of the following:

 Eligibility

-- Open to current DataFEWSion graduate trainees.
+- Open to all current DataFEWSion graduate trainees (funded or unfunded).

-- Open to Alumni of the DataFEWSion graduate traineeship program who are in the process of completing their degree and are still registered at Iowa State University.
+- Open to Alumni of the DataFEWSion graduate traineeship program who are in the process of completing their degree and are registered at Iowa State University.

-Application Process
+Online Application Process

 Travel grant: https://app.smartsheet.com/b/form/97b956d737cf4ec2b20a889fe39028e5